 As a Naturopath, I have treated hundreds of women with period pain.
-It is very common among women, and ranges from a slight niggle to unrelenting severe pain.
+It’s very common among women, and ranges from a slight niggle to unrelenting severe pain.

 The medical term for period pain is dysmenorrhea, and it is one of the most common symptoms I see in clinic.
 However, being common does not make it normal.
-It is a sign that there is an imbalance in the body that needs to be corrected.
+It’s a sign that there is an imbalance in the body that needs to be corrected.

 Medicine classifies period pain into two distinct categories, ‘Primary Dysmenorrhea’ and ‘Secondary Dysmenorrhea’.
 Primary dysmenorrhea is the presence of period pain with no underlying medical cause.
 Secondary dysmenorrhea is period pain that is caused by a medical condition.

 Primary dysmenorrhea (period pain with no underlying medical cause)